Aylur/gnim/docs/jsx.md

 > [!NOTE]
 >
-> In Gtk4 `class` you can also still use `css-classes` and in Gnome
+> Besides `class`, you can also use `css-classes` in Gtk4 and `style-class` in
-> `style-class`.
+> Gnome.

 ### This component

-In most cases you will use JSX to instantiate objects.
-However there are cases when you have a reference to an instance that you would like to use in a JSX expression for example in subclasses.
+In most cases, you will use JSX to instantiate objects.
+However, there are cases when you have a reference to an instance that you would like to use in a JSX expression, for example, in subclasses.

 ```tsx
 @register()